 Food additives don’t have nutritional value, but they are added to food in small amounts to serve a specific function.
 Some, like preservatives, stop bacteria or mould from spoiling your food, so that it lasts longer.
 Colourings are used to make our food looks more appealing.
 Emulsifiers allow water and oils to remain mixed together in an emulsion, like in mayonnaise for example.
-Even though they might have a negative perception, every additive that we find on our plate has been thoroughly tested and approved by the European Food Safety Authority (EFSA) and classified as safe.
+Every additive that we find on our plate in Europe has been thoroughly tested and has, based on the best currently available science, been classified as safe and approved for use by the European Food Safety Authority (EFSA).

 Despite modern-day associations, food additives have been used for centuries.
 Over the last 50 years, developments in food science and technology have led to the discovery of many new substances that can fulfil numerous functions in foods.

 Some acidifiers also act as stabilizers, others help antioxidants or emulsifiers, or assist in colour retention.
 It may seem a minor parameter, but to maintain the appropriate pH is the first step to ensure food safety and a longer shelf life.

 A list of food additives used in the European Union.